Easy CrockPot Neck Bone Soup with Sauerkraut

 Ingredients and Substitutions

-- Seasonings: Dill, Montreal Steak Seasoning (optional).
-In place of the steak seasoning, use pepper, garlic, and onion powder.
+Seasonings: Dill, Montreal Steak seasoning. | Fresh Dill, Montreal Steak Seasoning (optional).
+In place of the steak seasoning, use pepper, garlic, and onion powder |

 Believe it or not, it’s quite simple to make this neck bone stew.
 It’s basically only a few simple steps and then letting the slow cooker do all the hard lifting to develop all those deep flavors.

-STEP 1: Prep the meat. – On a baking pan, I seasoned the neck bones with the Montreal steak seasoning.
+On a baking pan, I seasoned the neck bones with the Montreal steak seasoning.
 If you don’t have it, simply use the seasonings listed in the recipe card below.
 Preheat the grill to 400.

 NOTE: Grilling the neck bones gives the meat on the bones color and lends this delicious grilled flavor that will help enhance the overall dish.
 You can skip the grilling step if you want or easily pan-sear the meat or put it under the broiler for a few minutes to develop some char and color.

-STEP 2: Assemble the ingredients. – Put your meat into your slow cooker with the sauerkraut, dill, broth, and carrots, and turn your slow cooker on and let it do its thing!
+Put your meat into your slow cooker with the sauerkraut, dill, broth, and carrots, and turn your slow cooker on and let it do its thing!

 NOTE: All the exact ingredient amounts and more detailed instructions along with recipe notes will be included in the printable recipe card at the bottom of this post.

-Expert Tips and Variations
+Recipe Tips and Variations

-Remember that pork neck bones aren’t essential for great flavor in this recipe if you can’t find them.
-Try using any cut of pork that you find on sale is perfect.
 It’s best to use tougher cuts of pork and cuts that are a bit fattier because fat is flavor.
 I like to use pork hock with the skin removed, or pork button bones when they go on special.
 Slow cooking these cuts renders the meat super tender and flavorful.

 If you don’t have a slow cooker, you can still make this dish!
 Instead of gathering everything into the crock pot, you can combine it all into a Dutch oven to put into the oven and cook low and slow is also a fantastic option.
 I just love using my slow cooker because it develops such deep flavor in recipes like my slow cooker beef shank stew, my crock pot smoked pork hock soup, and my slow cooker sausage curry dish.